-The great debate of node.js vs PHP is something everyone should consider when starting a new project.
+The great debate of Node.js vs PHP is something everyone should consider when starting a new project.
 Whether it’s for a new company endeavor or an individual pursuit, knowing the best tools to use is essential.
-Node.js and PHP functionality serve very similar functions.
-They are both languages that compose the back-end of dynamic websites.
+Node.js and PHP functions serve very similar functions.
+They are both languages that compose the backend of dynamic websites.
 Although they have commonalities in purpose, each has unique components to offer.

-When it comes to application development, there are essentially two major methods that can be used.
+When it comes to mobile applications development, there are essentially two major methods that can be used.
 These two methods let’s look at the advantages of Node.js speed, its disadvantages, the advantages of PHP speed, its disadvantages, and compare the two versus one another.